 4. 20 cans of Fruit.
 Peaches, pears, pineapple, fruit cocktail – again, this is your choice.
 Fruits add a nice sweetness to life and these days we all could use more of that.

 5. 20 cans of Meat.
-Chicken, tuna, shrimp, salmon, Vienna sausages, beef stew and yes, even the ubiquitous Spam will satisfy this requirement.
+Chicken, tuna, shrimp, salmon, Vienna sausages, beef stew, and yes, even the ubiquitous Spam will satisfy this requirement.
 Did you know that you can even purchase canned roast beef?
-Again, let your taste and budget guide you – there is lots to choose from.
+Again, let your taste and budget guide you – there are lots of canned meat products to choose from.
 UPDATE: If you are looking for some long-lasting but all-natural, non-GMO canned meats, check out Wertz’s meats here.
 You can also read our recent hands-on review.

 8. 2 large jars of Tang or other powdered drink mix.
 The only requirement here is get something you like and something fortified with Vitamin C. I am not going to preach and tell you to avoid artificial sweeteners.
 If Crystal Lite works for you in normal times, go for it.

 9. 5 pounds of Powdered Milk.
-Milk is a great source of protein and other nutrients.
+Powdered milk is a great source of protein and other nutrients.
 In addition it is filling and can be used to top your oatmeal cereal or stirred into your coffee as a flavor enhancer.

 11. 10 pounds of Pancake Mix.
 An all in one pancake mix (such as Krusteaz) only requires the addition of water to make up a batch of batter.
 As with oatmeal, a big plate of pancakes, perhaps with some honey or jam, will make a satisfying meal that can be eaten for breakfast, lunch or dinner.